 (C) To cooperate and interact with other badminton associations, organizations, clubs, and players across the United States and abroad.

 ARTICLE III: NON-DISCRIMINATION POLICY

-Membership in, association with, and benefits emanating from Sooner Badminton Club
+Membership in, association with, and benefits emanating from OU Badminton Club

 and its related activities shall be based upon such considerations as performance,